mjordan/GitBags/README.md

 ## Are GitBags standard Bags?

 Yes.
-Bags that contain .git directories validate.
 A GitBag is just a Bag with a .git directory.
-If you remove the .git directory, the Bag still validates.
-In this case, having those redundant SHA1 hashes around is good.
+Bags that contain .git directories validate, and if you remove the .git directory, the Bag still validates (which is why having those redundant SHA1 hashes around is good).

 ## A example workflow